 Keeping It Random

 The easiest conversation kick-starter is asking your boyfriend what's up?
 If they say "nothing," then you can always switch to "wanna hear something funny that happened today?"
 Boyfriends are friends too, and you should treat them as such.
 Avoid yes and no questions because you want to start a conversation, not just get an answer.
 Use anecdotes to get the conversation going:

 - Did you hear the latest song by <insert the name of your favorite artist>?
 Check out YouTube for some really funny videos and share those!

-- Ask what if questions such as what if you could go anywhere in the world?
+- Ask "what if" questions.
+What if you could go anywhere in the world?
 Where would you go?
 Why?
-If you could solve one problem in the world, what would it be?
-If you were president, what would be the first thing you did?
 Don't worry if the questions are silly, just get the conversation going.